Respiratory Syncytial Virus (RSV) InfectionSkip to the navigation

 - Make sure you understand whether and when antibiotics are needed.
 Antibiotics are not usually given for RSV infections.
 But if your child develops complications, such as an ear infection, your doctor may prescribe an antibiotic.
 Do not stop giving antibiotic medicine when your child starts to feel better.
 The entire prescription must be taken to completely kill the bacteria.
 If you do not give your child all the medicine, the bacterial infection may return.

 - Take care of yourself.
 Caring for a sick child can be very tiring physically and emotionally.
 You can best help your child when you are rested and feeling well.

 Treatment for severe infection or complications

-Children who develop lower respiratory infections, especially bronchiolitis, may need medicines such as bronchodilators in addition to home treatment.
+Children who develop lower respiratory infections, especially bronchiolitis, may need medicines in addition to home treatment.
 Antibiotics may be used to treat a bacterial infection (such as pneumonia) that develops as a complication.
 But antibiotics don't treat RSV or any other viral infection.

 When complications develop in otherwise healthy children, corticosteroid medicines sometimes are used.
 But more study is needed before corticosteroids are routinely recommended for this purpose.

 A child who is having difficulty breathing or is dehydrated may need to be cared for in a hospital.
 The child may need respiratory and other medical treatments.
 In very rare cases, some children receive the antiviral medicine ribavirin while they are in the hospital.